SQ4 Sequence Processor by Dialog Audio Review

 User interface & Usability

 The UI follows the design that is established with Dialog Audios Modulation Processor 3244.
 The UI is easy to use.
 Preset management could be enhanced and is a bit complex.
 It is perfect to see that new products like SQ4 can be scaled to support retina displays.
-SQ4 Sequence Processor can be loaded by MP3244 Modulation Processor if you have the MP3244 in your toolbox.
+MP3244 Modulation Processor can load SQ4 Sequence Processor if you have the MP3244 in your toolbox.

 Rating: Five out of five stars

 SQ4 Sequence Processor injects new movement into vintage hardware synthesizer and adds energy to software instruments.
 Many of us have old hardware sampler or synthesizer, and rompler that never had a sequencer or a limited sequencer.
 With SQ4 Sequence Processor, you are able with the help of your DAW to combine & generate new sounds from your hardware.
 For driving software synths or instruments, SQ4 Sequence Processor can automate and drive through standard MIDI control your Kontakt, Falcon or any other Synth you have.
 The software would only need to be able to receive MIDI commands.